Avasam/ptle-tools/README.md

 ## TexConvert

-A tool to convert unarchived Pitfall TEX format textures into a workable format.
+A tool to convert unarchived Pitfall TXFL format textures **from the PC version only** into DirectDraw Surface (DDS) fromat.

 Releases: <https://github.com/Helco/Pitfall/releases>